We maximize patient recoveries

 Cerebral palsy (CP) is a group of movement disorders that appear in early childhood.
 Signs and symptoms often include poor coordination, stiff muscles, weak muscles and tremors.
 There may be problems with sensation, vision, hearing, swallowing and speaking.

-TRAINM’s goal for CP management is to maximise the person’s independence and community engagement through a multidisciplinary and individualised approach.
+TRAINM’s goal for CP management is to maximise the person’s independence and community engagement through a multidisciplinary and personalized approach.

 Stroke